WiThrottle Server, Web Server, DCC++ API Explained¶

 The WiThrottle Server¶

 The WiThrottle Protocol is the proprietary protocol developed by Matt Hoffman at https://www.WiThrottle.com.
-Like the DCC++ API, is is a string composed of text characters sent across a serial connection that tell the Command Station how to control your layout.
+Like the DCC++ API, is consists of messages composed of strings of text characters sent across a serial connection that tell the Command Station how to control your layout.
 The command “PPA1”, for example turns the power on in WiThrottle.
 It can be confusing, but WiThrottle can refer to the protocol (as in WiThrottle Server or WiThrottle compatible), but it also refers to the iOS throttle App called “WiThrottle” (it stands for WiFi Throttle).

 The JMRI WEB Server¶

 JMRI has two kinds of servers you can connect to built into the JMRI sofware.
 We already mentioned the WiThrottle server, but JMRI also has a WEB Server.
 Devices can connect to JMRI and send commands like it would to a WEB page.
 This is yet another protocol and is supported by throttles like DigiTrainsPro.
-When connecting to JMRI, you must use the JMRI WEB Server.
+When connecting using a throttle that uses the WEB Server, you connect your throttle to that via WiFi, and then connect to DCC++EX with a USB or Serial connection.

 A Note about WiFi Dropped Connections¶